-She said” It is a new area and we don’t service to that area”.
+She said,” It is a new area and we don’t service to that area”.

-I requested cancellation of phone service and which resulted in cancellation of my internet at no extra cost to me.
+I requested cancellation of phone service and which resulted in the cancellation of my internet at no extra cost to me.

-Following on I signed up with different service provider for more data download and faster speed on a 2 year contract.
+Following on I signed up with different service provider for more data download and faster speed on a 2-year contract.